 Harvest season extends from June through October.
 Strawberries are first, followed in succession by cherries, raspberries, blueberries, apricots, peaches and Bartlett pears.
 August brings Gravenstein apples, lavender, herbs and tomatoes.
 September is another busy month.
 The boughs of Anjou and Bosc pear trees are weighed down with golden, red-tinged fruit, and local farms and orchards offer tours, hay wagon rides, barbecues, meet-and-greets with cuddly animals and other family activities.
 October brings chestnuts, pumpkins and lots of u-pick opportunities.

 The valley's farms and orchards welcome visitors; most are open seasonally from August to early November.
 The fruit stands are great places to pick up apples, pears or whatever else is being harvested, along with homemade jam, honey and fresh cider.
-For more information about what the valley has to offer, contact the Hood River County Fruit Loop, P.O.
-Box 168, Odell, OR 97044; phone (541) 386-7697.
+For more information about what the valley has to offer, contact the Hood River County Fruit Loop; phone (541) 387-4769.

 It's been an activity-filled 3 days, so once back in Portland why not opt for a casual and relaxed dinner in the Pearl District?
-The BridgePort Brewpub (1313 N.W.
-Marshall St. at N.W.
-13th Avenue) is adjacent to the city's oldest craft brewery.
-An appetizer of mussels and fries, a burger or a hand-tossed pizza (the Burnside—wild mushrooms, smoked onions, herbs, Parmesan and mozzarella—is simple but yummy) goes well with one of Bridgeport's award-winning beers.
+The Deschutes Brewery & Public House (210 N.W.
+11th Ave.).
+Mouthwatering elk burgers and stout brownies pair well with one of Deschutes' award-winning craft beers.

 Willamette Valley TourBy Greg Weekes

 The Willamette Valley is not only Oregon’s food basket; it supplies the wine as well.
-This long, broad valley stretches more than 100 miles from the Columbia River south to Eugene.
+An ideal destination for couples looking for a romantic spot, this long, broad valley stretches more than 100 miles from the Columbia River south to Eugene.
 It’s hemmed in by two mountain ranges, and together they create a climate that’s just about ideal for agriculture—a long growing season, warm summer days, mild winters and rain at the right times.
-The result: a bounty of berries, veggies, nursery stock, hazelnuts and Christmas trees, for starters.
+The result: a bounty of berries, veggies, hazelnuts and Christmas trees, for starters.